omareo/pagerduty_dashing/README.md

 Getting Started
 ===============

-The easiest way to get started is to use Heroku button above to launch your dashboard.
-You will need to fill out the following environment variables in Heroku so your Dashing dashboard can communicate to the PagerDuty API.
+Fill out the following environment variables in Heroku so your Dashing dashboard can communicate to the PagerDuty API.

 | Environment Variable | Example |
 | :----------------- |:-----------------|